Korosten: Potato pancakes festival

-At the festival is a potato pancakes school – experienced cooks will teach everyone to cook these pancakes.
+There is a potato pancakes school at the festival, where experienced cooks teach everyone to cook the pancakes.

 However, the main intrigue of the festival is the competition for the tastiest pancake.
 The jury determines the winner.
 For a few hryvnias each taster can get a patent and thus become a member of the jury.

-Various competitions, exhibitions, tasting traditional Polesian beverages, exhibits, performances by folk music ensembles are usually conducted.
+Various competitions, exhibitions, tastings of traditional Polesian beverages, and performances by folk music ensembles are usually conducted.

-On September 25, 2010, the festival was held for the third time.